miraabela/miraabela.github.io/essays/semanticui.md

 ## Alternatives to a UI Framework

 ### Adobe Photoshop or Illustrator
 On these two programs, you could create static pixel perfect mockups.
 Adobe added some feature of exporting CSS code from layer styles, but there wasn't a way to export the HTML code of the site structure.
-Aother workaround was to export "slices" which were just rectangles of images of the site and you would piece it together in the HTML.
+Another workaround was to export "slices" which were just rectangles of images of the site and you would piece it together in the HTML, which was pretty bad.
+You could create the look of the website but it wasn't interactive.
 <img src="https://i.ytimg.com/vi/D-Ya08vvWD4/maxresdefault.jpg" class="ui image">

 ### Webflow
-[Webflow](www.webflow.com) is a visual website developing tool.
-It is for designers who are not so skilled at writing code, but can still visually design a website.
+[Webflow](www.webflow.com) is a WYSISYG website builder.
+It is for visual designers who are not so skilled at writing code.
 The builder automatically generates the HTML, CSS, and Javascript, but still gives a lot of power to edit the code.
 <img src="https://forum.webflow.com/uploads/webflow1/2003/23ebeea5f48926c6.png" class="ui image">

 ## Benefits of Using Semantic UI